ONSgeo/sdg-15-1-1/README.md

 ### Outputs

-- .csv file (forest area as a proportion of total land area for each specified land division).
+- Forest area as a proportion of total land area for each specified land division, csv.
-- .jpeg (choropleth map of forest area as a proportion of total land area).
+- Choropeth map of forest area as a proportion of total land area, .jpeg.
 - Optional shapefile for further geospatial nalaysis.

+## Notes

 ### Previously used data sources